clerkma/ptex-ng/texlive/libs/icu/icu-src/source/data/cldr-icu-readme.txt

 ant check 2>&1 | tee /tmp/icu4j-newData-antCheck.txt

 # 14. Investigate test case failures; fix test cases and repeat from step 12,
-# or fix CLDR data and repeat from step 4, as appropriate, until; there are no
+# or fix CLDR data and repeat from step 4, as appropriate, until there are no
 # more failures in ICU4C or ICU4J (except failures that were present before you
 # began testing the new CLDR data).

+# Note that certain data changes and related test failures may require the
+# rebuilding of other kinds of data.
+For example:
+# a) Changes to locale matching data may cause failures in e.g. the following:
+#      com.ibm.icu.dev.test.util.LocaleDistanceTest (testLoadedDataSameAsBuiltFromScratch)
+#      com.ibm.icu.dev.test.util.LocaleMatcherTest (testLikelySubtagsLoadedDataSameAsBuiltFromScratch)
+#    To address these requires building and running the tool
+#      icu4j/tools/misc/src/com/ibm/icu/dev/tool/locale/LocaleDistanceBuilder.java
+#    to regenerate the file icu4c/source/data/misc/langInfo.txt and then regenerating
+#    the ICU4J data jars.
+# b) Changes to plurals data may cause failures in e.g. the following
+#      com.ibm.icu.dev.test.format.PluralRulesTest (TestLocales)
+#    To address these requires updating the LOCALE_SNAPSHOT data in
+#      icu4j/main/tests/core/src/com/ibm/icu/dev/test/format/PluralRulesTest.java
+#    by modifying the TestLocales() test there to run generateLOCALE_SNAPSHOT() and then
+#    copying in the updated data.

-# 15. Check the file changes; then svn add or svn remove as necessary, and
+# 15. Check the file changes; then git add or git rm as necessary, and
 # commit the changes.

+cd $HOME/icu/
-cd $ICU4C_DIR/source
+cd ..
 git status
 # add or remove as necessary

-cd $ICU4J_ROOT
-git status
-# add or remove as necessary

-cd $HOME/icu/trunk/
 # commit

 # 16. For an official CLDR data integration into ICU, now tag the CLDR and